captn3m0/cosmere-books/README.md

 - The final 2 tools can be skipped if you don't care about the PDF generation.
 - You can also skip calibre if you only want the EPUB file.
 - Edit the last line in `*.rb` to `:epub` / `:mobi`, `:pdf` to only trigger the specific builds
+- Windows users need wget.
+Download the latest wget.exe from https://eternallybored.org/misc/wget/ and add it's directory to the PATH environment variable or put it directly in C:\Windows.

 ## Generation